sergeyk/vislab/tasks.md

 - get image url stuff working robustly for all datasets by adding dataset name to the calling chain.
 OR: should the feature pipeline be rethought to get the filenames instead of ids?
 - move fav_user_ids feature to own file for personal recommendations in vislab
-- config.json shouldn't be in the git repo; config.json.example instead
+- config.json shouldn't be in the git repo; config.json.example instead x re-run classification and regression with decaf_fc6 feature on style subset